Contacts

 14. A copy of your internal passport, including all pages with relevant markings, such as personal data, registration details, marital status, and information about previously issued passports.

-Remember that this list applies generally to visas to Belgium, including Student visas to Belgium, study visas to Belgium, and Educational visas to Belgium.
-Be sure to check specific requirements if you're applying for a specialized visa, like a visa to study in Belgium.
+Remember that this list applies generally to visas to Belgium, including student or study visas to Belgium.
+Be sure to check specific requirements if you're applying for a specialized visa.

-You'll need to prepare three sets of documents: the original documents, plus two sets of copies.
+You'll need to prepare three packages of documents: the original documents, plus two packages of copies.

 1. An original, valid foreign passport, signed by the applicant.
 This passport should be valid for at least one year after the date of departure from the Schengen area and should have been issued within the last ten years.
 It needs to have at least one blank page for each applicant.
 If a child included in a parent's passport is traveling with that parent, there must be two blank pages in the passport.
 The passport must be undamaged.

-2. Two completed long-term visa applications.
-These should be filled out on the Visa-On-Web site in either German, Dutch, French, or English, printed, dated, and signed.
-If the applicant is under 18, a parent or guardian must sign.
+2. Two long-term visa applications, which should be filled out on the Visa-On-Web site in either German, Dutch, French, or English, printed, dated, and signed.
+If the applicant is under 18 years old, a parent or guardian must sign.

-3. Proof of payment for administrative fees.
+3. Confirmation of paying administrative fees.
 You need to pay these fees to the Ministry of the Interior before you submit the application.

 4. Two identical, recently taken color photos that meet Schengen visa requirements.
 Paste one photo onto each application form.